Welcome to our online consultation—beta version

 This consultation is now closed.

-The ACMA received four submissions on our occasional paper on the Internet of Things.
+The ACMA received four submissions on our occasional paper on 5G and mobile network developments.
 Comments and submissions can be accessed from the right hand side index box

 Need more information about using the online system, including our moderation policy?

 5G and mobile network developments—emerging issues occasional paper